streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 ### Running the UDF

-Since we want to try the UDF in different scenarios, we will create a container containing the Flink SQL CLI to run our queries (see the [Interactive ETL example](../interactive-etl/index.md) for details on the CLI).
+In order to use our UDF we need to create a container containing it and the Flink runtime.

 First, we need to port forward the Flink Job Manager pod so the Flink SQL CLI can access it: